 “Instead of seeing it’s primary objective as consumption, design thinking is beginning to explore the potential of participation.
 The shift from a passive relationship between consumer and producer to the active engagement of everyone in experiences that are meaningful, productive and profitable.”

 For a project team, sometimes it is difficult to identify the value add and the big picture of the project.
 Using HCD provides clarity on the actual problem or opportunity that the project is aiming to provide a solution for.
 It isn’t an approach that should lead to “doing things how we have always done things” but rather innovative solutions.
 It can be used for both technical and non-technical projects where the end-user is able to identify potential solutions.
 You can also suggest ideas to end-users and get feedback or suggestions on whether the idea/feature would be useful or if there’s a better way of doing it.
 For this to be successful, it needs to be driven from the top of the organisation.

 Wrapping up, I think HCD is a very valuable addition to the toolbox of a Change Manager or Project Manager.
 It reduces risk and it isn’t a gamble of whether it will solve the route of the problem.
 I think this is especially important when the end-user is impacted employees who have a close relationship with those who are implementing the solution.
 While it appears to be a relatively common skillset within the public sector, it seems underutilised and under prioritised within most private organisations.
 While this is my opinion, I’m expecting the adoption of HCD to increase, particularly within the private sector.

-I’d love to hear your thoughts, is Human Centred Design a framework you do use, or want to use?
-Click here to contact me.
+We love to hear your thoughts, is Human Centred Design a framework you do use, or want to use?
+Click here to contact the team.